ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Specification:**
 A table with three columns, "Left Record ID", "Right Record ID", and "Probability".
-Every value in both Record ID columns should exist in one of the input datasets.
 Left Record ID and Right Record ID are not permitted to be equal to one another in any given row.
 Rows should be unique (i.e. multiple rows with the same Left Record ID *and* Right Record ID would not be permitted).
 The Left Record ID value should be alphabetically before the Right Record ID